dll-ncai/AI-ForestWatch/README.md

 `python inference.py -d abbotabad battagram -y 2015 2016`

-The output of this script will be saved in `./saved/inference/destination`
+The output of this script will be saved in the most recent experiment folder inside `./saved/inference/`

 ## Acknowledgements
 - Part of this research is supported by the German Academic Exchange Service (DAAD) under grant no. 57402923.